Photo: No Ordinary Time

-Q: In your book No Ordinary Time: The Rise of Spiritual Intelligence and Evolutionary Creativity you write about Creativity and the New Cosmology.
+Q: In your book No Ordinary Time: The Rise of Spiritual Intelligence and Evolutionary Creativity you discuss Creativity and the New Cosmology.
 What you say about being creative inspires us to think deeper about our consciousness around how we behave creatively:

 From your perspective, where does the desire to create come from?